JetBrains/intellij-sdk-docs/basics/action_system.md

 When the user selects an enabled action, be it from a menu or toolbar, the action's `AnAction.actionPerformed()` method is called.
 This method contains the code executed to perform the action, and it is here that the real work gets done.

-Using the `AnActionEvent` methods and `CommonDataKeys`, objects such as the `Project`, `Editor`, `PsiFile`, and other information is available.
+By using the `AnActionEvent` methods and `CommonDataKeys`, objects such as the `Project`, `Editor`, `PsiFile`, and other information is available.
 For example, the `actionPerformed()` method can modify, remove, or add PSI elements to a file open in the editor.

-The code that executes in the `AnAction.actionPerformed()` method should execute efficiently, but it does not meet the same stringent requirements as the `update()` method.
+The code that executes in the `AnAction.actionPerformed()` method should execute efficiently, but it does not have to meet the same stringent requirements as the `update()` method.

 <!-- TODO: does this all happen inside a transaction?
 Does that ensure the undo step? -->